cgladish/quantum-coin-flip/README.md

 ## How to run this Project

-Clone the backend project ([https://github.com/cgladish/quantum-coin-flip-backend](https://github.com/cgladish/quantum-coin-flip-backend)) and follow the instructions to run the getCoinFlips script.
+Project that handles populating the DB with data lives here: [https://github.com/cgladish/quantum-coin-flip-backend](https://github.com/cgladish/quantum-coin-flip-backend).
+Clone the backend project and follow the instructions to run the getCoinFlips script.
 This will populate the DB with data.

 Install the dependencies: